-Early Stage of Initial Product Development.
+EARLY STAGE OF INITIAL PRODUCT DEVELOPMENT.
 The Company has not begun to market or generate revenues from the sale of products.
+The Company is currently enrolling patients in a Phase III clinical trial of its first product, Oncolysin B, and does not expect to complete such enrollment until 1997.
 The Company's products will require significant additional development, laboratory and clinical testing and investment prior to commercialization.
 There can be no assurance that such products will be successfully developed, prove to be safe and efficacious in clinical trials, meet applicable regulatory standards, obtain required regulatory approvals, be capable of being produced in commercial quantities at reasonable costs or be successfully marketed.